 If you only got grants, scholarships, or work-study funding through FAFSA, you don’t have to worry about paying FAFSA back, so to speak.
 But if you got federal student loans through filling out FAFSA, you will have to pay those loans back.

 Luckily, you have a number of options to do so.
-If you have high-interest loans, consider looking into refinancing to see if you can reduce your monthly payments.
+If you have high-interest loans, consider looking into student loan refinancing to see if you can reduce your monthly payments.

 SoFi Student Loan Refinance